 These Instant Pot short ribs are fall-off-the-bone tender in less than an hour under pressure, and the best part is the mashed potatoes cook AT THE SAME TIME in the Instant Pot!

 You guys!
 I’m really excited to share this recipe with you.
 It’s the perfect Valentine’s Day dinner.
 Pour a glass of wine and enjoy some time in the kitchen with your special someone.
-It’s also the perfect weekend meal, when you want to take a little more time to savor and enjoy the process of cooking.
+It’s a perfect weekend meal, when you want to take a little more time to savor and enjoy the process of cooking.